ChristianSi/lytspel/README.md

 * «oa» /oU/ as in «boat, hoam» ‹...home›
 * «oi» /OI/ as in «oil, point, a'void» ‹...avoid›
 * «ou» /aU/ as in «mouth, doun» ‹...down›
-* «uu» /u:/ as in «muun, ex'cluud, gruup» ‹moon, exclude, group›
+* «uu» /u:/ as in «muun, ix'cluud, gruup» ‹moon, exclude, group›
 * «iu» (/yU/ or /ju:/) as in «valiu, kiut, com'piuter, modiulait» ‹value, cute, computer, modulate›
 * The spelling «ue» is used in words that are typically spoken with /yU/ or